sawickiap/D3d12info/README.md

 # Building

 The project uses Cmake.
 It is intended to be built using Microsoft Visual Studio 2022.
+Before trying to build make sure to initialize sumbodules as they have required dependencies.
 The source code depends on:

 - C++ standard library, including some of the latest C++20 features
 - WinAPI from Windows 10 with some reasonably new Windows SDK, including Direct3D 12